10 Ways to Overcome Travel FOMO

 4. Recognize that Not Every Place is Meant for You

 If you know me, you know I make my disappointment with Amsterdam very apparent.
-I haven’t given the city another chance since I visited, and I don’t think that another visit will change my opinion significantly.
+I may be biased but I don’t think another visit will change my opinion significantly.

 Over the years, I’ve realized that one’s propensity to like a place varies greatly based on when one visits, the company, how one spends time there, and what point in life one is at.
 So, as a woman in her late twenties, I found Amsterdam incredibly underwhelming.
 The draw of the city – the marijuana, parties, and debauchery didn’t fascinate me.
 (I realize I sound like a BORING OLD GRANDMA here but it is what it is! 😉 )